Easy Roast Pork with Crackling and Gravy

 Pre-heat an oven to 220 celsius and boil some water in a kettle.

 Score the skin and fat of the pork down to the flesh - nice bite size pieces!
-You will need a very sharp knife, a Stanley knife or scalpel is ideal.
 Pour a small amount of the boiling water over the skin and fat, this will open up the cuts and make better crackling.

 Rub oil into the skin, get right in to the cuts.
 Sprinkle the skin with a generous amount of salt and rub this in too.

 Cut the onion in half and place in the bottom of a roasting dish.
-Add several whole cloves of garlic and rosemary sprigs if you wish.
+Add several whole cloves of garlic to the dish also.

 Place the pork on top of the onion so as much pork as possible is above the surface of the roasting dish.
 Have the skin side facing up if possible.

-Place in the hot oven (uncovered) for 25 minutes.
+Place in the hot oven for 25 minutes.